-I was honored to speak at NYFA’s recent event at Flower City Arts Center this weekend to promote NYFA’s programming for artists and to let them know how much support is available to them.
-After arriving here from Brooklyn two years ago, I have been impressed with spirit of artists in this city, and look forward to spreading the word that NYFA is a resource they should be utilizing!
+I was honored to speak this weekend during the New York Foundation for the Arts’ (NYFA) presentation at Flower City Arts Center to promote NYFA’s programming for artists.
+After arriving here from Brooklyn two years ago, I have been impressed with spirit of artists in this city, and want them all to know that NYFA houses many resources they could be utilizing!

 Spent my third summer teaching the Summer PreCollege Animation Program at the School of Visual Arts in New York City, and these high school students never cease to amaze me!
 For two weeks we covered the entire production pipeline, from the principles of animation and story creation to storyboarding and animation production.
 They completed the films below in only five days!
 An incredible feat by any standard.